-Knowing where the cancer started (the primary tumour) helps doctors plan the most effective treatment.
+Knowing where the cancer started (the primary tumour) helps doctors plan the treatment.
 So, researchers are looking at how cancer tests can improve the diagnosis of CUP.

-Doctors in the laboratory (pathologists) can often tell which type of cancer cell they are looking at by using a microscope.
+Doctors can often tell where a cancer started by looking at the cancer cells under a microscope.
+These doctors are called pathologists.
 But sometimes this does not give enough information.
 So, they may use other techniques such as: